The Manila Metropolitan Theater

 In May 1948, a Magnolia Ice Cream House was constructed on the left side of the building’s facade while MET is being reconstructed.

 The decoration made on the front facade is absolutely stunning, and it gave me a glimpse of the MET’s glamorous past.
 Some of the walls inside the building are decorated with precast cement made by the House of Precast in Mandaluyong.

 When we went towards the back of the theatre, We saw that all the rooms need complete restoration.

 Oriental Dancers Sculpture

-Finally, we were able to visit the verandah where we saw some statues being placed.
-On both sides of the building, I found some sculptures that looks like a Siamese or Oriental dancers.
+Finally, we were able to visit the veranda, where we saw some interesting statues.
+I found some sculptures that look like a Siamese or Oriental dancers on both sides of the building.

-I can’t imagine how busy this building was back in the days when there were fewer hotels that offers conference halls for the gathering of “Alta Sociedad” and for government / military events.
+I can’t imagine how busy this building was back in the days when there were fewer hotels that offer conference halls for the gathering of “Alta Sociedad” and for government / military events.

 The Grand Metropolitan Ballroom Now

 This colonial building has all it takes to impress visitors.
 I was very excited to see the tiara that is domed with stylish minarets.
 The exterior of the building was made superior with the presence of whimsical rope designs.

 Verandah on the 4th Floor